Key points:

 What is house flipping?

 House flipping is an investment approach that typically involves buying undervalued properties, renovating them and then selling them on at a profit.
-The aim is generally – theoretically at least – to complete this process quickly and to spend as little as possible on the renovation in order to maximise profit before moving on to the next flip.
+The aim is generally – theoretically at least – to complete the process quickly and to spend as little as possible on the renovation in order to maximise profit before moving on to the next flip.

 When you consider the investment of finances, time and emotion that can be involved, flipping houses may not be for everyone.
 But for some ambitious Kiwi investors and renovators, the challenge and potential profit are significant motivators.